mathigon/textbooks/content/probability/content.md

 > goals: decay

 But _true randomness_ does exists – at the very foundations of matter.
-A block of radioactive material consists of millions of atoms which decay over time: they fall apart into smaller atoms while emitting dangerous radiation.
+A block of radioactive material consists of billions of atoms which decay over time: they fall apart into smaller atoms while emitting dangerous radiation.

 ::: column.grow